SyNdicateFoundation/swiftunnel/README.md

 ## 📜 Documentation

-For more detailed documentation on functions and methods available in the Wintun-Go package, please refer to the [GoDoc](https://pkg.go.dev/github.com/XenonCommunity/wintun-go).
+For more detailed documentation on functions and methods available in the wintungo package, please refer to the [GoDoc](https://pkg.go.dev/github.com/XenonCommunity/wintungo).

 ## 💡 Contributing